hertzmann/hertzmann.github.io/_posts/2020-10-12-the-goal-of-painting.md

 image: /images/ipad_paintings/cidre.jpg
 ---

-# Things I Learned from Painting, Part 2: The Goal
+# Learning from Painting, Part 2: The Goal

 *This is the second part of a series of blog posts about my recent experience in digital painting and drawing.
 [Click here for the first part.](/2020/10/05/art-is-a-process.html)*  The images on this page were drawn between